Tzahi12345/YoutubeDL-Material/README.md

 1. First, download the [latest release](https://github.com/Tzahi12345/YoutubeDL-Material/releases/latest)!

 2. Drag the `youtubedl-material` directory to an easily accessible directory.
-Navigate to the `config` folder and edit the `default.json` file.
+Navigate to the `appdata` folder and edit the `default.json` file.
 If you're using SSL encryption, look at the `encrypted.json` file for a template.

 NOTE: If you are intending to use a reverse proxy, this next step is not necessary